MEOW WOLF BUILDS ARTFUL MEGA-EXPERIENCES

 Kadlubek: Our laser harp is probably most well-known.
 It’s a pyramid sculpture with 30 laser beams that shoot up from each arm of the pyramid.
 You can walk up to the laser beams and pluck them like a harp.
 People play music together.
 We have small Miyazaki-style characters that purr when you rub their heads.
 We use the conductivity of a person’s hand to send a signal that outputs a purring sound.

-DRAMCORP HALLWAY Photo by Laurent Velazques | Courtesy Meow Wolf
+DRAMCORP HALLWAY.
+Photo by Laurent Velazques.
+Courtesy Meow Wolf.

 HW: How do you choose what to make interactive?

 Kadlubek: Buttons are fine, but we like unexpected things.
 When a physical object that doesn’t feel like it’s technical is touched and gives an experience.
-A lot of people do things with motion sensors and projection maps… but the physical side is where the majority of our technology has existed.
-We have tried to do more RFID story experiences, though, because they allow us create a more personalized experience.
+A lot of people do things with motion sensors and projection maps…but the physical side is where the majority of our technology has existed.
+We have tried to do more RFID story experiences, though, because they allow us to create a more personalized experience.
 We know where people are when they’re attached to RFID and can extend their experience.

 HW: Do you use VR?

 Kadlubek: I like location-based VR where the physical world still matters.
-Sandbox VR [San Francisco], The Void[defunct], Jump [Salt Lake City, Utah from Void-creator James Jensen].
+Sandbox VR [San Francisco], The Void [defunct], Jump [Salt Lake City, Utah from Void-creator James Jensen].
 I wouldn’t take full VR off the table, but we need to do it in a way that is connected to our lives.

 HW: Someone mentioned that you have a hologram in one of the installations.

 Kadlubek: We have a Pepper’s Ghost effect, a traditional Pepper’s Ghost effect.
-[JB4]

 HW: Each experience has grown larger than the last in size, budget, and scope.
 Will you keep making bigger and bigger installations?

 Kadlubek: After Eternal Return, we knew we had just scratched the edge of something in terms of immersive worlds.
 We were a small company in Santa Fe, but we knew it was important to take Meow Wolf to another level.
 We wanted to be compared to Disney and Cirque de Soleil, to be connected to large scale, mind-blowing projects.
-That’s why we chose go massive in Las Vegas and Denver.
+That’s why we chose to go massive in Las Vegas and Denver.
 But I don’t think we’ll continue that trajectory.
 It depends on the market but for the most part they’ll fall into some medium range of size.
 For most markets in the country there is a sweet spot.
 So, we will try to find out what that sweet spot is.

 HW: What’s next for Meow Wolf if not a bigger project?

 Kadlubek: We’re looking at different formats.
 Maybe not a large building in a city.
-Maybe a large outdoor park.Smaller buildings.
+Maybe a large outdoor park.
+Smaller buildings.
 There’s a lot of R&D going on at Meow Wolf.
 It’s important for artists and innovators to have space to explore concepts.
-We’re taking those R&D projects now and showing them in different forms like at festivals.
+We’re taking those R&D projects now and showing them in different forms, like at festivals.